amrdesai/expandable-search-button/README.md

 [View Page](https://amrdesai.github.io/expandable-search-button/)

 - This project displays the search icon
-- Upon clicking it it will display search input to the DOM
+- Upon clicking it the search icon expands and displays search input to the DOM